18 Amazing Trader Joe's Shopping Tips to Know

 Whether it's your first time shopping in the land of Hawaiian shirts or you're a TJ's veteran, we have rounded up the essential Trader Joe's shopping tips you need to know about this chain.
 Get ready to maximize your savings, pick out the most nutritionally-beneficial products, and walk out feeling like you own the place.

-If you're looking to deepen your knowledge of the popular grocery store, be sure to check out 15 Things You Did Not Know About Trader Joe's for more facts.
+If you're looking to deepen your knowledge of the popular grocery store, be sure to check out these facts about Trader Joe's you probably didn't know.

-Part of what sets Trader Joe's apart is the chain’s private label, which has something of a cult-favorite status amongst shoppers.
+Speaking of TJ's private label, it's part of what sets Trader Joe's apart from other grocery chains, and it has something of a cult-favorite status amongst shoppers.
 Many of the items that line Trader Joe's shelves are private label, although some feature inventive names such as Trader Ming's for Asian food or Trader Jacques' for items with a French flair.
 All the specialty and seasonal goods Trader Joe's is known for come from their private label, and many of the store's best price deals can be found here.
 While items like Trader Joe's famous Speculoos cookie butter aren't exactly diet-friendly, other branded products are healthy enough to be mealtime staples.